apache/celix/documents/services.md

 # Apache Celix Services
 An Apache Celix Service is a pointer registered to the Celix framework under a set of properties (metadata).
-Services can be dynamically registered into and looked up from the Celix framework.
+Services can be dynamically registered into and looked up from the Apache Celix framework.

 By convention a C service in Apache Celix is a pointer to struct of function pointers and a C++ service is a pointer (which can be provided as a `std::shared_ptr`) to an object implementing a (pure) abstract class.